 Brands typically produce a handful or billboards that run for the entire year’s calendar.
 This won’t cut it as Social Media is a very fast pacing medium.
-Marketers and creatives will need to produce a more viable content that will only run effective for about a week.
+Marketers and creatives will need to produce more viable content that will only run effectively for about a week.

-While the Paid Partnership tag haven’t reached all mobile devices, our sources says that the confusion over what it does and doesn’t require continues to persist.
+While the Paid Partnership tag hasn’t reached all mobile devices, our sources say that the confusion over what it does and doesn’t require continues to persist.

 Instagram’s first pitch may sound great but many influences are still disoriented without the Federal Trade Commission’s guideline.

 Ambassadors are confused as to how they would handle a situation of wanting to share a personal review or invitation over a brand.
 Should the Paid Partnership tag always be present?
 What if it was of free content that influencers genuinely want to share?